Client Service Charter

 - access most databases and ejournals off-campus, when and where you need them

-- email a Faculty Liaison Librarian via the Ask A Librarian service - your questions will be answered within 48 hours
+- email a Academic Liaison Librarian via the Ask A Librarian service - your questions will be answered within 48 hours

-- contact your Faculty Liaison Librarian to make an appointment by phone or email
+- contact your Academic Liaison Librarian to make an appointment by phone or email

 - use the eReadings service to access high demand journal articles and chapters of books online